Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/package-garbage-collector/index.md

 tags: aem-65
 ---

+> Adobe Managed Services has its own standalone distribution of the Package Garbage Collector.
+It shares the same code base and can coexist with any version of ACS Commons.

 ## Purpose

 When you use Adobe Cloud Manager to deploy new code to your environments on Adobe Managed Service instances, it will generate a unique version number for your package, based on the configuration in the pom.xml file.